Digitalization determines the success of Employee Experience

 - 2x more times in the American Customer Satisfaction Index."

-The focus on experiences
+The focus on employee experiences

 Focusing on the experiences – positive and negative – of employees is not something that should be undervalued.
 Their perception and background will affect how hard they work, how much they collaborate, or how much they invest in dedicating and improving their operational performance.